alxwrd/grandpas-internet/README.md

-# grandpas-internet
+# Grandpa's Internet :older_man:

-A start page for my wife's grandpa
+A single file start page for my wifes Grandpa.
+The page is hosted on github pages at https://alxwrd.github.io/grandpas-internet/